Researching Photographers Is The Key To Success

 According to a 2018 survey of 340 professional wedding photographers by UK wedding site YourPerfectWeddingPhotographer, the average all day rate for a professional photographer is £1,560.

 Then there’s all the aspiring photographers offering crazily low prices, right through to celebrity photographers charging eye-watering amounts of money!

-At many weddings I attend I hear comments from recently married couples who are very upset with the quality of their wedding pictures, the process and the experience.
+At many weddings I attend I hear comments from recently married couples who are upset with the quality of their wedding pictures, the process and the experience.
 Many hadn’t realised that the photographer they’d booked was not a professional until it was too late.

 The most confusing aspect was that they’d seen great pictures on their chosen photographer’s professionally styled website.
 These off the shelf websites can look very convincing, especially once they’ve been populated with a small selection of lovely images!
 Capturing a few good images of your wedding shouldn’t be a problem for anyone with a camera, the real test is whether can they do it consistently throughout the day no matter what the weather throws at them, week after week!

 I meet quite a few of these weekend enthusiasts.
-When I enquire as to their experience, it often consists of a weekend training course, and sometimes they’ve covered a couple of family weddings.
+When I enquire as to their experience, it often consists of a two day training course, and sometimes they’ve covered a couple of family weddings.
 At least with a student graduate you’ve got more chance of getting someone who’s more knowledgeable behind the camera, although neither option gives you the many years of professional photography experience that allows a pro to deal with unexpected weather conditions, changes in timing and creative requests.

 What to expect from a professional photographer